chetmurthy/yay/YAY-SPECIFICATION.md

     those characters specified by "e2"

 In this document, a "text" is a stream of characters to be processed.
-A "document" is a stream of characters that express a single YAYAML value.
-So a YAYAML text MAY contain one or more YAYAML documents.
-A YAYAML text MUST contain at least one YAYAML document.
+A "document" is a stream of characters that express a single YAY value.
+So a YAY text MAY contain one or more YAY documents.
+A YAY text MUST contain at least one YAY document.

-# High-Level Description of YAYAML
+# High-Level Description of YAY

 For those who are unfamiliar with YAML, [this](https://yaml.org/spec/1.2/spec.html) is the specification, and